Looking after your pension in times of uncertainty

 What to do if you see the value of your pension savings falling

-Why is the value of my pension going down?
+Why has the value of my pension gone down?

 The last few years have been particularly challenging for UK pension savers.
 Brexit, the Covid crisis, the Russia/Ukraine war and recent political events have created a lot of turbulence in the markets.
 That’s hit share prices and other investments.
 If you have workplace or personal pension savings (or both), you might have noticed their value has fallen.